 After getting to my powerlifting goal, I’m taking a break in increasing numbers.

 My coach said I should enter some amateur powerlifting comps.
 And I might, just to have fun!
 I’ll definitely work on keeping my general strength up, and do 3-4 lifts a week.

-But I'm starting on a new journey at the ripe old age of 41: Brazilian Jiu Jitsu as a starting platform for combat martial arts (striking, grappling, etc.)
+But I’m starting on a new journey at the ripe old age of 41: Brazilian Jiu-Jitsu (that’s my article after my first 50 hours) as a starting platform for combat martial arts (striking, grappling, etc.)

 See you in five years, when I hope to be OK at it.